rocket-candy/roundfinance-vue/docs/index.md

 ---
 home: true
 heroImage: /media/VuePress_+_Netlify_CMS.png
-heroText: This is Roundfinance new website.
+heroText: This is Roundfinance new website.11111
 tagline: The CMS is coming...
 actionText: Get Started →
 actionLink: /guide/